YOKESh-09-22/YOKESh-09-22/README.md

 ### Hey, I'm Yokesh K 👋

-I'm a ML Engineer based in India.
+I'm an ML Engineer based in India.

--  Looking for an entry-level position at a reputable company where I can apply my abilities and further my education in the workplace. able to become proficient in new technologies.
 -  I have a strong interest in data science and real-time problem-solving.
 -  Check out my [LinkedIn](https://www.linkedin.com/in/yokesh-k-658037258/) Profile to learn more about me.

 ## 🔭 Current Endeavors

-I'm currently studying my 3rd year in B.E degree in India, where my journey involves both building and learning.
+I'm currently studying 3rd year of my B.E degree in India, where my journey involves both building and learning.
 Here's what I'm currently focused on:

 - I'm engaged in exciting machine learning and deep learning projects.
 - I'm exploring different tools and libraries to enhance my skill set.